- Search The Registry

 - My Account

 He was a founding member of Spiral, a black painters' group in the 1960s in New York that included Romare Bearden, Charles Alston, Charles White, Felrath Hines, Norman Lewis, Emma Amos, Reginald Gammon, and Hale Woodruff as members.
 The Spiral collective was formed in 1963, after the March on Washington, as a way for artists to discuss their experiences in the American Civil Rights movement.
 He was also a member of the Black Emergency Cultural Coalition.
-He taught at Penn State University from 1977 and retiring in 1991.
-He taught art and/or interdisciplinary thinking at other schools around the United States.
+He taught at Penn State University from 1977 and retired in 1991.
+He taught art and interdisciplinary thinking at other schools around the United States.